 The importance of Gaussian beams results from a number of special properties:

-- Gaussian beams have a Gaussian intensity profile at any location along the beam axis; only the beam radius varies.
+- Gaussian beams have a Gaussian intensity profile at any location along the beam axis (at least within the paraxial approximation); only the beam radius varies.

 - Gaussian beams are the lowest-order self-consistent field distribution in optical resonators (→ resonator modes) provided that there are no intracavity elements causing beam distortions.
 For that reason, the output beams of many lasers are Gaussian.